TaatiTeam/OCW/README.md

 ### Downloading the dataset

-The dataset can be downloaded from [here](https://www.cs.toronto.edu/~taati/OCW/OCW.tar.gz) or with bash script:
+The dataset can be downloaded from [here](https://www.cs.toronto.edu/~taati/OCW/OCW.tar.gz) or with a bash script:

 ```bash
 bash download_OCW.sh